Clazziquai Project: 2004–2006: Instant Pig and Color Your Soul

-Clazziquai released their first studio album, Instant Pig, in May 2004.
+Clazziquai released their first studio album, Instant Pig, in May 2004, with 80,000 copies sold.
 The album received critical acclaim, which led to more than five songs from the album being used in six television commercials.
 The remixed English version of the song, "Come To Me", in its remix album Zbam was released in November 2004, and was later used as a song in a television commercial featuring David Beckham.
 Fantastic Plastic Machine praised Clazziquai as a new band to lead the "Hallyu".

 In 2005, Clazziquai's "Be My Love" and "She Is", were featured in the South Korean hit television drama, My Lovely Samsoon.
 These two major theme songs also raised the ratings of the series up 50%.
 Clazziquai had hoped then that people's imagination towards their music would not 'decrease as a result of their unexpected popularity'.
 In September 2005, Clazziquai released their second album, Color Your Soul claiming it had a "raw, funkier feel presenting a combination of electronic music and [an] emphasized acoustic genre".
 A remix album entitled Pinch Your Soul was released early the following year.

 2007–2009: Love Child of the Century and Mucho Punk

 In June 2007, Clazziquai's third album, Love Child of the Century, was released.
 A remix album, Robotica, was released later in the year.
 After the album's release, the members of Clazziquai grew busy with their own work, which started false rumors that Clazziquai could be disbanding.

-In 2008, a video game for the PlayStation Portable featuring many Clazziquai songs titled DJ Max Portable Clazziquai Edition was released.
+In 2008, a video game for the PlayStation Portable featuring many Clazziquai songs titled DJMax Portable Clazziquai Edition was released.
 These songs were later released as part of the special album Metrotronics.

 In July 2009, Clazziquai released their fourth album, Mucho Punk, featuring the single "Wizard of OZ" which had been featured in an LG commercial that year.
 In concordance to Mucho Punk, Clazziquai released Japanese album, Mucho Musica, and later released a remix album, Mucho Mix.
 The remix version of the original album was released in South Korea later in the year as Mucho Beat.